 This agile model can also evolve as customer needs change.
 For instance, Workday’s single security model provides always-on auditing and encryption for sensitive finance, HR, and supply chain data, and is configurable for each healthcare organization’s needs.

 Building a Culture of Security

 Of course, an organization’s security practices are only as strong as its weakest link.
 “Current employees remain the top source of security incidents,” according to PwC’s “The Global State of Information Security Survey 2018.”
 Josh DeFigueiredo, Workday’s chief trust officer, has emphasized the importance of building a culture of security within your organization.
 He explains that security is everyone’s responsibility, and organizations should continually work to increase cybersecurity awareness, provide training, and conduct phishing exercises to educate their employees.

-As security continues to be a top priority, healthcare leaders are increasingly embracing the benefits of the secure cloud for some of their most vital business processes.
+As healthcare data security continues to be a top priority, healthcare leaders are increasingly embracing the benefits of the secure cloud for some of their most vital business processes.
 The right tools, coupled with a culture of security, are the way forward for healthcare organizations that want to thrive in a rapidly changing industry.

 Attending the HIMSS 2018 conference, March 5-9?
 Visit Workday at booth #12207 to learn more about how healthcare providers are leveraging the secure cloud in healthcare.
 You can also join Joe Wilson, Workday’s chief technology officer, North America, for his session at HIMSS 2018, “Managing Risk in the Cloud.”